Read time 10 minutes

 3. If not, click on the Edit option and assign the same.
 Click OK to save the settings.

-Cached Exchange Mode saves a copy of the mailbox to the user’s computer, and this enables easy access to all the data.
-But when this mode is on, it may cause trouble in expanding the respective folder due to synchronization issues.
-It is suggested to disable the cached Exchange mode in Outlook in such a situation.
-Follow this process to do so-
+Cached Exchange Mode saves a copy of the mailbox to the user’s computer.
+It provides you the facility to access all the data.
+But when the cached mode is on, it may cause trouble in expanding the respective folder due to synchronization issues.
+Therefore, it is suggested to disable the cached Exchange mode in Outlook in such a situation.
+Follow the simple process to do so:

 1. On your Outlook interface, navigate to File > Account Settings > Account Settings.